 For victims fleeing violence, finding a safe refuge is just the first of many challenges they will face.
-URI’s client-centered approach to healing goes far beyond providing shelter; our innovative services and programs allow survivors to heal, gain independence, and safely rebuild their lives.
+URI’s client-centered approach to healing goes far beyond providing shelter; our innovative domestic violence services and programs allow survivors to heal, gain independence, and safely rebuild their lives.

-We provide shelter and safety for victims, their children, and pets.
-We operate emergency shelters to help and house survivors immediately following their escape from abuse and transitional shelters to provide survivors longer-term support while they look for permanent housing.
+We provide domestic violence shelter and safety for victims, their children, and pets.
+We operate emergency domestic violence shelters to help and house survivors immediately following their escape from abuse and transitional shelters to provide survivors longer-term support while they look for permanent housing.

 Our PALS (People and Animals Living Safely) program--the only program in New York City and one of the few nationally--allows survivors to co-shelter with their pets.

 We help victims heal.
 Our counselors and social workers meet with clients one-on-one and in group settings to help them recover from emotional and physical trauma, build their confidence, and begin to envision a future that they control.

 We foster stability and independence.
 URI’s specialized programs provide survivors with the foundation they need to become self-sufficient and independent.
 We work with clients to find permanent housing; provide job-skills training; professional development opportunities; financial literacy education; and legal assistance to help resolve issues such as custody, immigration issues, and orders of protection.